Amr-Reda/shopping-list-app/README.md

 - if you running app locally open `http://localhost:8000/docs/`.

-NOTE: every uniqe ip address has only one shopping list.
+NOTE: every ip address has only one shopping list.